ymatsunaga/mdtoolbox-doc/introduction.rst

    :alt: introduction01
    :align: center

-For core functions, in addition to the original MATLAB M-Files, MEX-File are prepared in order to accelerate the calculation (here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
+For core functions, in addition to the original m-files, MEX-files are prepared in order to accelerate the calculation (here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
 We highly recommend to use these MEX-files to be got accelerated.
 To use the MEX-files, you need compile the files.
 Please